scipy-conference/scipy_proceedings/papers/mark_wickert_239/mark_wickert_239.rst

    \sigma_w,\text{other impairments}\}

 where :math:`N` is the number of symbols simulated to create the ensemble.
-For the m-ary schemes MPSK and MQAM we assume is employed [Ziemer]_, and the BEP values of interest are small so we can write
+For the m-ary schemes MPSK and MQAM we further assume that Gray coding is employed [Ziemer]_, and the BEP values of interest are small, allowing the bit error probability to be directly obtained from the symbol error probability via

 .. math::
    :label: SEP2BEP